fransbernhard/fwd15_mimi_lundberg_exjobb/README.md

 #### npm install OR yarn install
 To download node_module dependencies necessary for project

+#### npm run start
+To view project in development environment and start dev server

 #### npm run build
-To compile src into dist file
+To compile src into production dist file

-#### npm run start
-To start server

-### Navigate to http://localhost:8080/ in browser to see app
+#### Navigate to http://localhost:8080/ in browser to see app